Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Differential Algebraic Equations

 where $u \in \sR^n$, $f \colon \sR \times \sR^n \to \sR^n$, and $g \colon \sR \times \sR^n \to \sR^m$. \Cref{constrained_ode} can be written as a semi-explicit Hessenberg index-2 DAE, with $u$ as the differential variables and $m$ Lagrange multipliers as the algebraic variables, for example,

-where $\lambda \in \sR^m$ and $D(u)$ is any bounded matrix function such that $GD$, where $G = g_u$ is the Jacobian of $g$, is boundedly invertible for all $t$ \citep{AS98}.
+where $\lambda \in \sR^m$ and $D(u)$ is any bounded matrix function such that $GD$, where $G = g_u$ is the Jacobian of $g$, is boundedly invertible for all $t$ \citep{ascher1998computer}.
 We can therefore approach the task of solving the constrained ODE \cref{constrained_ode} from the perspective of solving the Hessenberg index-2 DAE \cref{constrained_ode_hess}.

-DAEs are not ODEs, however, and a number of additional complications are encountered when we seek numerical solutions \citep{PE82}.
+DAEs are not ODEs, however, and a number of additional complications arise when we seek numerical solutions \citep{petzold1982differential}.
 Generally, the higher the index, the harder it is to solve a given DAE.
 For this reason, it is common to first perform an index reduction (i.e. differentiate the constraints) before applying numerical methods.
 However, the numerical solution of the resulting index-reduced system may exhibit \emph{drift off} from the invariant manifold defined by the original constraints.
-For this reason, \citet{BA72} proposed a stabilization procedure for index-reduced DAEs that renders the invariant manifold asymptotically stable.
-Baumgarte's stabilization is, in turn, a special case of the stabilization procedure later proposed by \citet{CH95} and adapted by us in this paper.
-We emphasize, however, that our stabilization procedure addresses a different application and problem than these related methods; while Baumgarte and Chin sought to stabilize drift off from the invariant manifold due to discretization error in an index-reduced DAE, we seek to constrain some learned dynamics imperfectly approximated by a neural network.
+For this reason, \citet{baumgarte1972stabilization} proposed a stabilization procedure for index-reduced DAEs that renders the invariant manifold asymptotically stable.
+Baumgarte's stabilization is, in turn, a special case of the stabilization procedure later proposed by \citet{chin1995stabilization} and adopted by us in this paper.
+We emphasize, however, that our stabilization procedure addresses a different application and problem than these related methods; while Baumgarte and Chin sought to stabilize drift off from the invariant manifold due to discretization error in the numerical solution of an index-reduced DAE, we seek to constrain some learned dynamics imperfectly approximated by a neural network.

 Finally, one may ask why a neural network could not be incorporated directly into \cref{constrained_ode_hess} and the resulting index-2 DAE solved directly.
-While possible in principle, DAEs require implicit numerical methods, with the result that the computational cost of computing gradients of solutions -- whether via automatic differentiation or adjoint sensitivity analysis -- scales with the cube of the system size \citep{KI21}, rather than the efficient linear scaling when computing gradients of explicit solvers.
+While possible in principle, DAEs require implicit numerical methods, with the result that the computational complexity of computing gradients of solutions -- whether via automatic differentiation or adjoint sensitivity analysis -- scales with the cube of the system size \citep{kim2021stiff}.
+In contrast, backpropagating through explicit solvers has linear complexity.